From Salmon Output to DEGs in Python with PyDESeq2

 How to Install PyDESeq2 in a Clean conda Environment

 PyDESeq2 is a pip-only package.
-Install it into your rnaseq conda environment from Blog 1, or create a dedicated environment.
+Install it into your rnaseq conda environment from the Ubuntu and macOS setup guide, or create a dedicated environment.

 # Dedicated environment (recommended for first-time users)conda create -n pydeseq2 python=3.11 -yconda activate pydeseq2